 Timers and Scorers

 - Only experienced shooters that have read and understand the range rules and commands and have been authorized by FNS Management will act as RO/timers.
-Under no circumstances is a new shooter or novice shooter operate a timer unless authorized by, or under the direct supervision, of a qualified RO/timer.
+Under no circumstances is a new shooter or novice shooter allowed to operate a timer unless authorized by, or under the direct supervision, of a qualified RO/timer.
 New or unapproved shooters may act as scorekeepers (writers).
 It is also the job of the scorekeeper to notify the next shooter in line to “get ready” in order to avoid delays.
 Scorekeeping will allow newer shooters to participate in the timing and scoring process so they can gain the needed experience.
 When conducting timing or scorekeeping the individuals must concentrate on the job at hand and avoid distracting conversation or activities.
 No smoking will be allowed by the Shooter, RO/Timer or Scorer while shooting is taking place.
 The timer will give commands according to the FNS range rules available on this website.
 Any deliberate or persistent variation from these commands will result in the timer losing his/her RO/timer privileges.

 - An accidental discharge (or AD) is a serious violation and is defined as the discharge of a firearm before the timer is activated, and/or placing a shot below the top of the railroad ties or above the earthen backstop.
 A person having an AD will automatically be disqualified from shooting for that match and the situation will be reviewed by the Match Director.
 To minimize the chance of this happening, if a holster is being used the safety (if the firearm has a safety) will be engaged and trigger finger removed from the trigger guard before the firearm is holstered and re-holstered.